ASaiM/hmp_mock_tests/doc/report/report.md

 \label{humann2_informations}
 \end{table}

-Datasets are constitued of metagenomic sequences from genomic mixture of identical 22 microbioal strains (Table \ref{expected_species}).
-Differences between datasets are on abundance of these strains.
+The used mock datasets are constitued of metagenomic sequences from genomic mixture of identical 22 microbial strains (Table \ref{expected_species}).
+Differences between datasets are on abundance of these strains(Table \ref{expected_species}).
 Similar metabolic functions made by same species are then supposed to be found in both datasets, but with different abundances.

-However, differences of metabolic functions between both datasets are observed.
+Differences of metabolic functions between both datasets are observed.
 Sets of gene families are different: 44,933 gene families are found in both samples (<46\% for both samples, Table \ref{humann2_informations}).
-However, different gene families have a limited impaxt on overall metabolism (< 50\% of relative abundance, Table \ref{humann2_informations}).
+But different gene families have a limited impact on overall metabolism (< 50\% of relative abundance, Table \ref{humann2_informations}).
+They may correspond to gene families which are difficult to detect because they are not abundant or they are "done" by organisms in low abundances.
 Global metabolism functions such as pathways are similar in both datasets (> 95\% of similar pathways representing > 99.5\% of overall abundance, Table \ref{humann2_informations}).
-Hence, the unexpected observed differences are limited and may be due to bias induced by biological manipulations or sequencing.
+Hence, the unexpected observed differences are limited and may be due to bias induced by low abundances and detection threshold.

 On the other hand, abundances of similar metabolic functions are different (Figure \ref{similar_characteristics_abundances}), as expected.